slightlytyler/react-svg-icons/Readme.md

 ## Options

-## path
+## svg

-Specifies the path to the SVG
+Raw string representing the SVG.

 ## width and height